 Can you name the plant?

-St Gilberts are in involved in WOW - The year round walk to school challenge !!!
+St Gilberts are in involved in WOW - for another year round walk to school challenge !!!

 Every class records and tracks how each pupil comes to school and at the end of each half term the pupil can earn a badge if they have walked, cycled, scootered or parked and stride to school.